 1 A lot of experimentation went on in the 1930s and ’40s, with stereo making its way to movie theaters for the soundtracks of new movies.
 But little attempt was made to introduce stereo records to the market.

-2 Cook Records primarily recorded sound effects (railroad sounds and thunderstorms were big) and were geared towards collectors referred to as golden-ears and later as audiophiles.
+2 Cook Records primarily recorded sound effects (railroad sounds and thunderstorms were big) and were geared towards collectors referred to as golden-ears.
 These records held little interest to most record buyers.

 3 $18.95 in 1954 dollars would be $175-350 in 2018 dollars, depending on which standard of inflation you use.

 4 Hah!
 Every claim in that statement can be challenged, but it should be read as advertising for RCA Victor, not as a genuine scientific argument.

 5 Jazz music had its own world, including their own magazines to review new releases, notably DownBeat.